PySimpleGUI/PySimpleGUI/docs/index.md

 This debugger provides you with something unique to most typical Python developers, the ability to "see" and interact with your code, **while it is running**.
 You can change variable values while your code continues to run.

-Print statements are cool, but perhaps you're tired of seeing this:
+Print statements are cool, but perhaps you're tired of seeing a printout of `event` and `values`:
 ```
 Push Me {0: 'Input here'}
 Push Me {0: 'Input here'}